jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

    ```bash
    make deploy-llm-predictor
    ```
-   View results in [Hopsworks Serverless](https://rebrand.ly/serverless-github): **Compute → Ingestions**
+   View results in [Hopsworks Serverless](https://rebrand.ly/serverless-github): **Data Science → Deployments**

-deploy-llm-predictor

 ## 🚨 Important Notes
 - All notebooks are executed using IPython through the UV virtual environment
 - Components should be run in the specified order when executing individually
 - Ensure UV is properly installed and configured before running any commands
+- When changing the variables stored in the secrets api ( OPENAI_API_KEY, RANKING_MODEL_TYPE) make sure to delete the secrets first, as they need to be deleted and recreated
+- Make sure to delete the "query" deployment when switching from one type of ranker to the other

 # 🛠️ Additional Operations

-## LLM Ranking Deployment
-If you want to use the LLM Ranker instead of the trained ranker, make sure to have the right custom environment configured in Hopsworks, on which you should install langchain and langchain-openai.
-In order to configure it, follow the next steps:
-1. In Hopsworks, go to Project Settings -> Python Environments
-2. Choose an environemnt from the Inference Pipeline, for example pandas-inference-pipeline and select it
-3. Clone Env -> Choose a suitable name for the custom env -> Create -> Select the new environment
-4. Install Libraries -> With 'Pip' and 'Search' selected -> Find by name 'langchain' -> Choose from dropdown 0.2.6 version -> Press +
-5. Install Libraries -> With 'Pip' and 'Name/version' selected -> Library name = 'langchain-openai' and version = '0.1.14' -> Install

 ## Launch Frontend Application
 Start the Streamlit UI that interfaces with [Hopsworks](https://rebrand.ly/serverless-github):